CDTDigital/ADPQ/README.md

 This was managed via GitHub https://github.com/agilesix/ADPQ/

-q.
-Setup or used continuous monitoring -Continous Monitoring, Error collection &amp; Alerting: New Relic - [https://newrelic.com/](https://newrelic.com/)
+Q. We used New Relic for Continous Monitoring, Error collection & Alerting [https://newrelic.com/](https://newrelic.com/)

-r.
-Deployed their software in an open source container:

-Open source Container system: LXC - [https://linuxcontainers.org/](https://linuxcontainers.org/)
+R. We deployed to the LXC open source container system: [https://linuxcontainers.org/](https://linuxcontainers.org/)

-s.
-Provided sufficient documentation to install and run their prototype on another machine; and

-Instructions can be found here:  [Setup_Process](ADPQ/setup_config_instructions)
+S. Instructions can be found here:  [Setup_Process](ADPQ/setup_config_instructions)

-t.
-Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge.

- Our entire software stack is open source and provided free of charge.
+T. Our entire software stack is open source and provided free of charge.